timroster/get-started-java-icp/README.md

 ![stages](./images/stages.png)

-15. When the pipeline is finish deploying, open up the app from ICP and you can see that the language of the page has been changed.
+15. When the pipeline is finish deploying, open up the app by going to the address that we found earlier and you can see that the language of the page has been changed.